Understanding Everything About CompuServe - Techduffer

 In the 1980s, CompuServe was the industry leader, and it continued to have a significant impact until the mid-1990s.

-CIS was well-known for its online chat system, message boards covering a wide range of subjects, large software libraries for the majority of personal computers, and a number of well-liked online games, such MegaWars III and Island of Kesmai, when it was at its peak in the early 1990s.
+CIS was well-known for its online chat system, message boards covering a wide range of subjects, large software libraries for the majority of personal computers, and several well-liked online games, such as MegaWars III and the Island of Kesmai, when it was at its peak in the early 1990s.
 It was also credited with creating the GIF picture format and the GIF file exchange system.
 “The oldest of the Big Three information services (the others are Prodigy and America Online)” was how it was characterized in 1994.

 Foundation:

 Founded in 1969 as Compu-Serv Network, Inc.[a] in Columbus, Ohio, CompuServe was a Golden United Life Insurance subsidiary.
-CompuServe’s first president was John R. Goltz, despite the fact that Jeffrey Wilkins, the son-in-law of Golden United founder Harry Gard Sr., is sometimes mistakenly listed as the position.[4]
+CompuServe’s first president was John R. Goltz, even though Jeffrey Wilkins, the son-in-law of Golden United founder Harry Gard Sr., is sometimes mistakenly listed as the position.[4]
 Within the first year of business, Wilkins took over as CEO from Goltz.
 Goltz and Wilkins were both University of Arizona graduate students studying electrical engineering.
 Doug Chinnock, Larry Shelley, and Sandy Trevor—the creator of the CompuServe CB Simulator chat system—were among the other early hires from the same university.

 Compuserve Networking Services:

-CompuServe Network Services, a significant division of the company, was established in 1982 with the goal of making money by offering connectivity to the countrywide packet network CompuServe had constructed to serve its time-sharing business.
-CompuServe created all of the network’s operating software in addition to designing and producing its own network processors based on the DEC PDP-11.
+CompuServe Network Services, a significant division of the company, was established in 1982 to make money by offering connectivity to the countrywide packet network CompuServe had constructed to serve its time-sharing business.
+CompuServe created all of the network’s operating software in addition to designing and producing its network processors based on the DEC PDP-11.
 The CompuServe network, sometimes (and mistakenly) referred to as an X.25 network, used a combination of proprietary and standardized layers all over the network.

 CompuServe Internet Services: